 Managing risk the right way is a process that implements step-by-step procedures for an organization to fully understand risk and how to respond to it.
 Identifying, assessing, and treating probable events are all essential steps to effective risk management.

-The goal of enterprise risk assessment is to analyze and score the identified risks and how they might impact, either positively or negatively, an organization on a holistic level.
+The goal of enterprise risk management is to analyze and score the identified risks (risk evaluation) and how they might impact, either positively or negatively, an organization on a holistic level.
 This step leads to risk treatment and opportunity response, which is the driving force of the successful achievement of objectives at the core of any organization.

 ISO 31000 Training Courses & Certification